gigouni/selenium-grids/edge/README.md

 For the next part, we're considering you're working on a Linux/Mac distribution.
 If you're using a Windows, you won't have to follow the first steps but _the configuration of the node may interest you_.

 ## 1.3.
 The virtual machine

 ### 1.3.1.
 Creation

 When you need to work with Windows environment while being on a Linux (or Mac) one, you need to pass by virtual machines manager like VirtualBox.
 But, how to run VM without virtual environment?
 Microsoft provides it for you.
 These free VM are for development use.
 They are limited by their potential (dependencies, hardware settings, etc...) and by duration.
 You can only use each free VM for 90 days.
 But if you create a snapshot during the first days of the trial, you will be able to reset it regularly to a stable version.

 To download it, you can [go to the microsoft website](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/) and choose your environment settings.
 Let's go for

-* Virtual machine: Microsoft Edge on Win10 (x64) Stable (15.15063)
+- Virtual machine: Microsoft Edge on Win10 (x64) Stable (15.15063)
-* Select platform: VirtualBox
+- Select platform: VirtualBox

 to get your ZIP file.

+To install the virtual appliance (_we used here the term of appliance because the VM are already pre-configured_), run Virtual Box.
+In the main menu, go for _Import virtual appliance_.
+Select your OVA file.
+Then, it's important to tick the checkbox _Reset MAC address of all the network cards_ to avoid MAC address conflicts.
+If you want to custom your virtual appliance, you can do it now or you can wait the next step of this documentation, aka [1.3.2.
+Configuration](#132-configuration).

 Once you've installed it through the VirtualBox UI, you will be able to run it and configure it.

 ### 1.3.2.
 Configuration

 #### 1.3.2.1.
 Hardware

 Before starting your machine, you can improve a little bit your experience by editing some default hardware settings.
 I recommend to increase the available __RAM to a minimum of 512Mb__ and to set the __memory cache to a minimum of 9Mb__ to be able to display the VM in a full-screen mode.

 #### 1.3.2.2.
 Locale

-If you're locale ain't the good one, go to _Settings_,
+If you're locale ain't the good one, go to _Settings_

-* In _Date & Time_, change your timezone
+- In _Date & Time_, change your timezone
-* In _Region & language_, change your region and add your locale language (remove the default one)
+- In _Region & language_, change your region and add your locale language (remove the default one)

 After some seconds (time for locale to be downloaded and installed), your correct locale will be working like a charm.

 #### 1.3.2.3.
 Boot loading